symfony/symfony-docs/book/doctrine.rst

 In this case, you'll need a ``Category`` object and a way to relate a ``Product`` object to a ``Category`` object.
 Start by creating the ``Category`` entity.
-Since you know that you'll eventually need to persist the class through Doctrine, you can let Doctrine create the class for you:
+Since you know that you'll eventually need to persist the class through Doctrine, you can let Doctrine create the class for you.

 .. code-block:: bash

-    php app/console doctrine:generate:entity AcmeStoreBundle:Category "name:string(255)" --mapping-type=yml
+    php app/console doctrine:generate:entity --entity="AcmeStoreBundle:Category" --fields="name:string(255)"

 This task generates the ``Category`` entity for you, with an ``id`` field, a ``name`` field and the associated getter and setter functions.